sonhn85/DuckDBExcelAddin/README.md

 are currently **not returned directly to Excel**.

-Attempting to return these types result in error.
+Attempting to return these types will return an error.

 Workaround: